Anchorm/SoulAnchor/txt/judeans.md

 ### for whose benefit?

 Charles Buck is certainly not the only one with this kind of faulty reasoning.
 It is a pattern that can be discovered in many theological works and heard often from the pulpit.
-Not in the least because of the efforts of those who are involved in Zionism and Judaizing in general.
+Not in the least because of the efforts of those who are involved in Zionism.
 Since it obviously benefits them if Christians believe that they are the same as the ancient Israelites and that Christians will be blessed if they bless the Jews which we must see as His people Israel.
 On the other hand they don't like to hear criticism of their religion/system.
 It is a double-edged sword, don't look at their deeds (e.g. political and religious) but just keep blessing them with political and financial support.
 Let us not forget that God's love for historical Israel never meant that they got a license to sin and still receive Gods blessings.
 On the contrary, God punished the Israelites when they persisted in breaking His law.
 They were to be blessed or cursed depending on their actions. <a href="bible:Deut 28">Deut 28</a> <a href="bible:Lev 26">Lev 26</a> The further away they got from keeping the law, the more cursed they became.
 Until Jesus provided a way out by means of the new covenant.
 Those who obeyed the commandments of Jesus became Christians.
 It is only through His name that salvation is possible.
 Their is no salvation in any other way e.g. in claiming an Israel identity or following their religious doctrines that are far removed from the will of God.

 &nbsp;